mnadareski/UnshieldSharp/README.md

 - [unshieldv3](https://github.com/wfr/unshieldv3) - InstallShield v3 (Z) extractor

 Both of the above library code has had changes to structure to make them more object-oriented.
-For an example of usage, please see [BurnOutSharp](https://github.com/mnadareski/BurnOutSharp).
+For an example of usage, please see [Binary Object Scanner](https://github.com/SabreTools/BinaryObjectScanner).

 ## Abilities